Who are you? What Label do you Wear?

 Energetically, a label defines your vibration.
-A state of imbalance can occur, when the label is negative or does not fully align with your true inner self.
+When the label is negative or does not fully align with your true inner self, a state of imbalance can occur.

-You are and then the labels take hold?
+You are your authentic self and then the labels take hold.

 You love yourself.
 Then life happens.

 Labels are given, received, start a transformation process and eventually crystallize.
 These titles, these labels, may or may not resonate with you.
-But, boy oh boy, do they stick.
+But, boy oh boy, do sure do stick.

 Labels can be determined by others.
 What others want you to be.
 Or, they can be determined by what you think of yourself.

 Labels can be associated with the work you do or did:

 - educational title – a doctor, a teacher, a nurse, an engineer, a physicist

 - work status – entrepreneur, employed, unemployed, retired, volunteer or a homemaker

 Labels can also be based on the role you hold in the family unit: